molmod/openmm-tutorial-msbs/setup_vsc.md

 ## Running a Notebook from the tutorial.

-Either use the running JupterLab session from the previous section, or start a new one, by repeating the first 4 steps from the previous section.
+Either use the running Jupter Lab session from the previous section, or start a new one, by repeating the first 4 steps from the previous section.

 1. Select and open a Notebook of your choice.
-   For example, to get started, find and open the notebook `openmm-tutorial-msbs-main/01_first_steps/01_water.ipynb`.
+   For example, to get started, find and open the notebook `openmm-tutorial-msbs/01_first_steps/01_water.ipynb`.

 1. You should be able to run everything in the Notebook you just opened.